keremulcay/GoodDeed/README.md

 installs Amplify Command Line Interface necessary to pull backend environment

 IMPORTANT: add the aws-exports.js file sent to the course instructor and TA into the src directory.
+This file includes the API key and is not pushed to git, yet kept locally.
+Without this file the backend functionalities won't work properly.
+Furthermore, if this project is run after the 21st of May, the API Key will have expired and a new API key will need to be generated, and the related field in aws-exports will need to be modified to use the new API key.
+Contact team members if you run this project after May 21st.

 ### Step 2: Create documentation and deploy application on localhost
 You can create documentation using JSDoc with: